-The Dutch Accounting Standards Board (DASB) appreciates the opportunity to provide a response to EFRAG's draft comment letter on the ISSB Exposure Draft ED/2025/1 'Amendments to Greenhouse Gas Emissions Disclosures - Proposed amendments to IFRS S2', issued in April 2025.
-In line with EFRAG the DASB generally supports the proposed amendments by the ISSB.
-Since application of IFRS S2 is not mandatory for nor applied by Dutch (listed) companies we cannot draw from reporting experience in the Netherlands.
-The DASB therefore reacts on a high-level only, mainly focussing on the following topics: interoperability of IFRS-SDS with ESRS, simplification and feasibility of the proposed amendments in practice.
+The Dutch Accounting Standards Board (DASB) appreciates the opportunity to provide a response to the Exposure Draft ED/2025/1 'Amendments to Greenhouse Gas Emissions Disclosures - Proposed amendments to IFRS S2', issued by the ISSB in April 2025.
+We generally agree with the proposals.
+Furthermore, we support EFRAG's comments for the most part as included in their comment letter.

+Since application of IFRS S2 is not mandatory for nor at this moment voluntarily applied by Dutch (listed) companies we cannot yet draw from reporting experience in the Netherlands.
+The DASB therefore reacts on a high level only, mainly focussing on the following topics: interoperability of IFRS-SDS with ESRS, simplification and feasibility of the proposed amendments in practice.

-The DASB is very much in favour of an international approach to sustainability reporting, also considering the fact that many undertakings are not merely acting in a local, regional or European environment.
-Consequently, interoperability of ESRS and IFRS-SDS is a key concern for the DASB.
+The DASB is very much in favour of an international approach to sustainability reporting, also considering the fact that many undertakings are not merely acting in a local, regional or European environment, and may wish to adopt IFRS Sustainability Disclosure Standards even if not formally required .
+Consequently, interoperability of IFRS-SDS and ESRS is a key concern for the DASB.
 In that light the DASB supports the suggestion of EFRAG to regularly evaluate disclosure requirements and to adjust if necessary in line with reporting practices and legislative or methodological evolution.
 Given the current ESRS review process, a legislative evolution is expected, underlining the desirability of a periodical evaluation of disclosure requirements to support interoperability.